-The RSEC Academy Middle School programs
+The RSEC Academy Middle School programs and approaches

 The RSEC Academy Middle School programs partner with Google for Education, which means students have access to engaging tools for students anytime, anywhere, on any device.
 Students are provided Chromebooks to use while in class.